Do wood fences and patio covers keep termites away from the house?

 Do wood fences and patio covers act as easy targets for termites and steer

-ANSWER: Termites forage randomly.
+ANSWER: Termites forage randomly and are unpredictable.
 They are always looking for a food source and there is no way to “steer” them away from one location toward another one.
 In Southern California you actually have to contend with subterranean as well as drywood termites.
 Once termites find the cellulose, they will continue to eat the wood until control treatments are completed.

-Termite work is not meant for do-it-yourselfers.
-Frankly there is too much at stake, your biggest investment, your home.
+Termite work is not meant for those inclined to DIY.
+Frankly, there is too much at stake, your biggest investment, your home.
 The best approach is to set up a Termite Inspection by a highly trained Orkin Inspector.
-Call your local Orkin branch office to set one up today.
+Call us to set up an inspection today.

 Our Pest Library